Giskard-AI/giskard/python-client/docs/guides/wrap_dataset/index.md

 # 📦 Wrap your dataset

-To scan your model, you need to provide a dataset that can be executed by your model.
+To scan, test and debug your model, you need to provide a dataset that can be executed by your model.
 This dataset can be your train, test, golden or production dataset.

 The `pandas.DataFrame` you provide should contain the **raw data before prepocessing** (categorical encoding, scaling, etc.).